Woman on bicycle critically hurt after being run over by Chicago DOT truck in Avondale

-CHICAGO -- A bicyclist was run over and critically injured by a city vehicle Tuesday morning in Avondale on the Northwest Side.
+CHICAGO (WLS) -- A bicyclist was struck and pinned underneath a city truck on Chicago's Northwest Side Tuesday morning.

-The crash happened about 8:30 a.m. as the 31-year-old woman was biking northwest in the 3100 block of North Milwaukee Avenue, Chicago police said.

-As she turned right on Belmont Avenue, a truck behind her also turning right struck her and dragged her under the vehicle, police said.
+The accident happened at the corner of W. Belmont Ave. and N Milwaukee Ave. around 8:30 a.m. in the Avondale neighborhood.

+Witnesses said a woman on a bike was struck and dragged by a city maintenance truck as its driver made a right turn at the busy intersection.

+Residents in the area say the intersection is full of blinds spots for drivers and pedestrians, and is dangerous.

+"So if a driver coming at 20 mph making a turn, it's not going to be able to stop," Burgoa said.

-The 48-year-old male driver of the truck was taken to Swedish Hospital for observation.
-He told investigators that the bicyclist was in his blindspot, a police spokeswoman said.
+The 48-year-old male driver of the truck was taken to Swedish Hospital for observation, according to the Sun-Times Media Wire.
+He told investigators that the 31-year-old bicyclist was in his blindspot, a police spokeswoman said.

 The truck belonged to the Chicago Department of Transportation, a law enforcement source said.